M10 motorway (Great Britain): Downgrade

 In December 2008, widening of the M1 between the M25 and Luton was completed, with non-motorway collector/distributor lanes built to link junction 8 of the M1, at Hemel Hempstead, with junction 7 and the M10.
 As traffic could now travel between Hemel Hempstead and Park Street Roundabout without having to access the M1, there was no need to keep the M10 as a motorway.
-Hence, on 1 May 2009, the M10 was downgraded to an A road, and designated as part of the A414.
-This also released the "M10" designation for use elsewhere.
+Hence, on 1 May 2009, the M10 was downgraded to become part of the A414 road.

-This also had the added bonus of allowing lorries to park when waiting for access to a proposed rail freight depot.
-Otherwise if the proposed rail freight depot went ahead and it had remained a motorway there would have been nowhere for lorries to wait.